DGuhr/spring-otel-extended/legacy-tomcat-spring-app/agent/agent.md

 The agent is built in module `otel-javaagent-spring-extension` and moved here to use in the Dockerfile for demo purposes.
+Keep in mind to switch compiler source/target to 11 for use with this legacy stack.